 Pancreatic Cancer

-Follow-up appointments and tests
+Follow-up and tests for pancreatic cancer

 At first Fred had a check-up every three months.
 Now, just over a year since his operation, he sees a nurse every six months.
 He has not had a CT scan since surgery.